caloni/journal/journal.md

 ![](debugger_remoto_do_visual_studio_2yUrl8z.png)

-Você até já sabe qual o caminho do sucesso: [All access to everyoooone]!!! ;)
+Você até já sabe qual o caminho do sucesso: "All access to everyoooone"!!! ;)

 ![](debugger_remoto_do_visual_studio_ajBG8fM.gif)

 [o depurador remoto do C++ Builder]: debug_remoto_no_c_builder
-[All access to everyoooone]: o_profissional

 # Mulher do Pai
 date: 2017-06-13